Vaption/LunarClientTools/README.md

 </p>

   ## 💭 What is LCT?
-  **LunarClient Tools** is a simple batch script to automate few tasks related to the client, which </br>you are already able to do manually (by going through the files).
+  **LunarClientTools** is a simple batch script to automate few tasks related to the client, which </br>you are already able to do manually (by going through the files).
 The current release of LCT provides the following: </br>
   - [x] Premade Fixes
       - [x] Launcher Startup
   - [x] Generate profile_manager.json